Reviewed

 • Culling

-The process of eliminating less productive or less desirable cattle from a herd.
+The process of eliminating less productive or less desirable individuals from a herd.

 • Cutability

 An estimate of the percentage of salable meat (muscle) from a carcass versus percentage of waste fat.
-Percentage of retail yield of carcass weight can be estimated by a USDA prediction evaluation that includes hot carcass weight, ribeye area, fat thickness and estimated percent of kidney, pelvic and heart fat.
+Percentage retail yield of carcass weight can be estimated by a USDA prediction equation that includes measured or estimated values for hot carcass weight, ribeye area, fat thickness, and estimated percent of kidney, pelvic, and heart fat.

 • Economic value